China's silencing of Tiananmen tributes extends to Hong Kong

 China’s silencing of Tiananmen tributes extends to Hong Kong

 HONG KONG (AP) — China has long quashed any discussion on the mainland of its bloody 1989 crackdown on pro-democracy protesters in Beijing’s Tiananmen Square, nearly erasing what happened from the collective consciousness.
-Now it may be Hong Kong’s turn, as China’s ruling Communist Party pulls the city more directly into its orbit.
+Now the ruling Communist Party appears to be turning those efforts toward Hong Kong.
 The semi-autonomous territories of Hong Kong and nearby Macao were for years the last places on Chinese soil allowed to publicly mark the events of June 4, 1989.
-Now, Hong Kong authorities, citing the pandemic, have banned for a second year a vigil for the crackdown’s victims.
-And a museum dedicated to the event suddenly closed, days before Friday’s anniversary.
+Now, an annual vigil has been banned by city authorities for a second year, and a museum dedicated to the event suddenly closed, days before Friday’s anniversary.